-5.4.3 Other Permits
+Other Permits

-Enron is currently working with the Bolivian Government in the drafting of a supreme decree that extends to power projects the same benefits granted to manufacturing and commercial projects located in the free trade zones (“FTZ”).
-Location of the project in the FTZ gives the project exemptions for duties on equipment imports and on power exports.
+Enron is currently working with the Bolivian Government in the drafting of a supreme decree that extends to power projects the same benefits granted to manufacturing and commercial projects located in the Free Trade Zone.
+Location of the project in the Free Trade Zone gives the project exemptions for duties on equipment imports and on power exports.

 Enron has formally requested an import authorization from ANEEL.